roderickjackson-bradley/socket_io_app/work/w10/d2/03-intro-to-jsx.md

 ```
 Of course, it would make sense to add attributes such as `id` to React Elements only, because they are the only components that end up generating actual DOM elements in the page.

-Some props map to HMTL attributes but have a slightly differently implementation, for example, the `style` prop is used to style a component inline, however, it must be passed an object consisting of CSS property/values, not a string like its HTML counterpart.
+Some props map to HTML attributes but have a slightly differently implementation, for example, the `style` prop is used to style a component inline, however, it must be passed an object consisting of CSS property/values, not a string like its HTML counterpart.

+However, most of the props we use will be custom props that are unique to the application.

 Let's pass a prop named `earthling`to the `<Greeter />` component: